the-engine-room/library/_books/rainforest-tech-diy-aerial.md

 * [Conservation Drones](http://conservationdrones.org/)’ site includes a guide to building and flying drones, as well as examples of how they have been used in conservation work
 * [DIY Drones](http://diydrones.com/profiles/blogs/a-newbies-guide-to-uavs) has an introductory guide to UAVs
 * [Public Laboratory](https://publiclab.org/wiki/kite-mapping) provides guides and support on building kites, balloons and sensors for mapping
 * The [Humanitarian UAV](http://wiki.uaviators.org/doku.php) network (UAViators) has a range of useful information http://uaviators.org/about-this-site-rules and a survey of laws affecting drone flights in countries around the world
 * [Geojournalism’s](http://geojournalism.org/2013/08/balloon-mapping-how-to-make-your-own-low-flying-satellite/) guide to balloon mapping
 * [NetHope’s Solutions Center](http://solutionscenter.nethope.org/communities/unmanned-aerial-vehicles) has webinars and resources on using drones

 ### About

 This site was created by __[The Engine Room](//theengineroom.org)__ and __[Rainforest Foundation Norway](www.regnskog.no/en/)__ as an introduction to using technology to monitor and share information on rainforest issues, land rights and indigenous rights. [*Download the whole primer here.*](media/rainforest/Rainforest-tech-primer.pdf)

 Rainforest Foundation Norway (RFN) is one of the world's leading organisations in the field of rights-based rainforest protection.
-Its mission is to support indigenous peoples and traditional populations of the world's rainforests in their efforts to protect their environment and fulfil their rights by assisting them in:
+Its mission is to support indigenous peoples and traditional populations of the world's rainforests in their efforts to protect their environment and fullfil their rights by assisting them in:

 - Securing and controlling the natural resources necessary for their long-term well-being and managing these resources in ways which do not harm their environment, violate their culture or compromise their future;
 - and developing the means to protect their individual and collective rights and to obtain, shape, and control basic services from the state.